aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/data-validation/_index.md

 ## **Add CellArea to existing Validation**

 There might be cases where you might want to add [**CellArea**](https://reference.aspose.com/cells/python-net/aspose.cells/cellarea) to existing [**Validation**](https://reference.aspose.com/cells/python-net/aspose.cells/validation).
 When you add [**CellArea**](https://reference.aspose.com/cells/python-net/aspose.cells/cellarea) using [**Validation.add_area(cell_area)**](https://reference.aspose.com/cells/python-net/aspose.cells/validation/add_area/#aspose.cells.CellArea), Aspose.Cells checks all existing areas to see if the new area already exists.
 If the file has a large number of validations, this takes a performance hit.
 To overcome this, the API provides the [**Validation.add_area(cell_area, check_intersection, check_edge)**](https://reference.aspose.com/cells/python-net/aspose.cells/validation/add_area/#aspose.cells.CellArea-bool-bool) method.
 The *checkIntersection* parameter indicates whether to check the intersection of a given area with existing validation areas.
 Setting it to **false** will disable the checking of other areas.
 The *checkEdge* parameter indicates whether to check the applied areas.
 If the new area becomes the top-left area, internal settings are rebuilt.
-If you are sure that the new area is not the top-left area, you may set this parameter as **false**.
+If you are sure that the new area is not the top-left area, you may set this parameter to **false**.

 The following code snippet demonstrates the use of the [**Validation.add_area(cell_area, check_intersection, check_edge)**](https://reference.aspose.com/cells/python-net/aspose.cells/validation/add_area/#aspose.cells.CellArea-bool-bool) method to add new [**CellArea**](https://reference.aspose.com/cells/python-net/aspose.cells/cellarea) to existing [**Validation**](https://reference.aspose.com/cells/python-net/aspose.cells/validation).